Social media has taken the world by storm in recent years.

-There are plenty of choices to choose from, with each social media platform facilitating you with various advertising options, depending on what you have the most interest, be it sales, leads, brand recognition, reputation, post engagement, and so on.
+There are plenty of choices to choose from, with each social media platform providing various advertising options, depending on what you have the most interest, be it sales, leads, brand recognition, reputation, post engagement, and so on.

 Knowing your options for each of these sites will surely provide you with a significant ROI.

-Here are the most effective social media platforms to invest in 2018.
+What are the most effective social media platforms to invest in 2018?

 Offer Ads – This option is most useful on your already-existing Facebook fan base by presenting various deals or discounts.

 Video Ads – Video content is quickly becoming the most common form of consumer content on the internet.
 Even a primary video campaign can generate excellent results.

 Lead Ads – Lead ads will allow you to collect necessary contact information from users without them having to leave the social media platform.

 Canvas Ads – These are interactive ads that allow users to click and customize your product options based on their preferences.